pub-calculator-io/feet-and-inches-calculator/readme.md

-# Feet and Inches Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Feet and Inches Calculator Widget for WordPress

 A feet and inches calculator helps with math problems.
 Add feet and inches, subtract, multiply, or divide them with ease.